 Information on end-of-life vehicle recovery centres and the recycling of end-of-life vehicles is available on our website.
 Only entrust this work to an authorised recycling centre.
+Gas vehicles must be recycled by a service centre authorised for gas vehicles.

+Vehicle checks

-Vehicle checks Performing work
+Performing work

 Only perform engine compartment checks when the ignition is off.
 The cooling fan may start operating even if the ignition is off.